US successfully tests missile defense system

 - THAAD is designed to shoot down ballistic missiles

-- The test is not related to a July 4 North Korea missile launch, according to a US defense official
+- US defense official: Test is not related to a July 4 North Korea missile launch

-Washington (CNN)A United States-built missile defense system successfully intercepted its target during a test run Tuesday, the US Missile Defense Agency said in a news release.
+(CNN)A United States-built missile defense system successfully intercepted its target during a test run Tuesday, the US Missile Defense Agency said in a news release.

 The Terminal High Altitude Area Defense (THAAD) missile defense system successfully shot down a target over Alaska, according to the MDA.